Joachim Herrmann (politician, born 1928)

 Joachim "Achim" Herrmann (29 October 1928 – 30 July 1992) was a journalist and high-ranking party functionary of the Socialist Unity Party (SED).

 Herrmann initially had a career as journalist for the SED's various party newspapers, first for the Berliner Zeitung, then, after a stint as State Secretary for West German Affairs, for the SED Zentralorgan Neues Deutschland.

 From the late 1970s, he was a member of the Politburo of the Central Committee of the SED and the powerful SED Agitation Secretary, de facto commanding East German press.
-Herrmann was a part of Erich Honecker's inner circle, closely working with him to align the news to the party's and Honecker's personal liking.
+Herrmann was a part of Erich Honecker's inner circle, closely working with him to align the news to the party's and Honecker's personal liking, due this the opposition rumored that he might become the successor of Honecker.

 Herrmann was one of the first high-ranking SED functionaries to be deposed during the Peaceful Revolution, being removed from the Politburo alongside Honecker in October and expelled from the Central Committee in November 1989.
 He died not long after in reunified Germany.